Chaste/Chaste.github.io/site/content/docs/user-guides/boost-serialization.md

 `AbstractTetrahedralMesh::load` makes use of the original factory, if present, to partition the loaded mesh. (`AbstractMesh::serialize` checkpoints the mesh's `DistributedVectorFactory` to the process-specific archive.
-This may be NULL in some cases (when we're not a `DistributedTetrahedralMesh`?).)
-It unsets the member variable temporarily, saving it to `p_factory`, and sets `p_our_factory` to the original factory or NULL.
-If there is an original factory and the number of processes matches, then `SetDistributedVectorFactory` is called to force use of the same partition as before; otherwise `p_our_factory` is set to NULL to allow repartitioning.
+This may be `NULL` in some cases (when we're not a `DistributedTetrahedralMesh`?).)
+It unsets the member variable temporarily, saving it to `p_factory`, and sets `p_our_factory` to the original factory or `NULL`.
+If there is an original factory and the number of processes matches, then `SetDistributedVectorFactory` is called to force use of the same partition as before; otherwise `p_our_factory` is set to `NULL` to allow repartitioning.
 We then `ConstructFromMeshReader`.
 Finally, `mpDistributedVectorFactory` needs to be changed to point to `p_factory` so all objects use the same factory, and `p_factory` updated if it exists and we